 If for some of us this comes to resemble the Paleolithic lifeway of our ancestors, it will have to be different in one big way if it is going to be anything other than “playing Indian:” it will be done consciously and responsibly.
 We must heal all the wounds our kind has created, and we have to carry the stories of how we went there and came back again.
 Anything less would only be playing.

-With the exception of the couple of Teaching Drum staff people who live at Mashkodens, most of us on staff lead a hybrid life: we hunt and gather some of our food and live communally, and at the same time we are on phones and computers, taking students to and from airport and bus depot, and so on.
-We have chosen not to be isolationists and take care of just ourselves, but to put a foot in each world so we can help and support others on their journey home.
+Most of the staff at Teaching Drum live a hybrid life: we hunt and gather some of our food, live communally, and at the same time we are on phones and computers, taking students to and from the airport and bus depot, and so on.
+We have chosen to put a foot in each world so we can help and support others on their life’s journey.